SaharaRailways/AnimatronicConductor/README.md

 CC:C Bridge:
 -Animatronics become conductors from the Create: Steam 'n' Rails mod
 -Redrouter is now andesite casing with rose quartz on the sides and top.
-The front has been changed to andesite
+The front has been changed to an andesite border

 Embeded Computer:
 -Restyled the front to match with the Computer Create resource pack for Computer Craft